dinesh-GDK/planets_3D/README.md

     <img src='/entry.gif'>
 </p>

-A simple web app to view some celestrial bodies in 3D
+A simple web app to view some celestial bodies in 3D

 The application is made using vanilla javascript (with `three.js` for graphics), HTML and CSS.